karthiksharma03/Heart-Failure-Data-Analysis/README.md

-# Heart Disease Data Analysis 🩺📊
+# Heart Failure Data Analysis 🩺📊

 Welcome to the **Heart Disease Data Analysis** repository!
 In this project, we delve into valuable insights regarding heart attacks and their underlying causes.